Thursday 12th January 2017

 Mozart - Symphony No.41, ‘Jupiter’

 Julian Anderson - ‘In Lieblicher Bläue’ poem for violin and orchestra

 Carolin Widmann, Violin

 Markus Stenz conducts two landmarks in the history of the symphony.
 Much of Schumann’s Fourth Symphony is characterised by intense rhythmical drive, though its slow movement is a tender musical portrait of Schumann’s wife Clara.
 Mozart’s ‘Jupiter’ Symphony is the summation of its composer’s symphonic art.
 It strikes a perfect balance between emotion and intellect and its finale is simply astonishing in its inventiveness.
-The outstanding German violinist Carolin Widmann is soloist in Julian Anderson’s ‘In Lieblicher Bläue’ (In Lovely Blue), a work that was specially written for her.
+The outstanding German violinist Carolin Widmann is the soloist in Julian Anderson’s ‘In Lieblicher Bläue’ (In Lovely Blue), a work that was specially written for her.
 Inspired by a Friedrich Hölderlin poem, this attractive and highly theatrical piece places some extremely novel technical demands on the violinist!
-Check out the video introduction by Julian Anderson himself (made by our peers at LPO).

-Pre-concert Event, 6.30pm – with Markus Stenz and Tom Redmond
+Pre-concert Event, 6.30pm – with Markus Stenz, Julian Anderson and Tom Redmond

 The pre-concert event will take place in the auditorium and is free for concert ticket holders.

 The Bridgewater Hall applies a booking fee of £2 per ticket to telephone and online transactions.
 Tickets bought in person at the Box Office using a debit card or credit card are subject to a 2% booking fee.
 No fee applies to tickets bought in person and paid for by cash or cheque or purchased as part of a fixed or personal subscription.